richpeck/exception_handler/README.md

 > **Please Note** this requires [`ActionMailer`](http://guides.rubyonrails.org/action_mailer_basics.html).
 If you don't have any outbound SMTP server, [`SendGrid`](http://sendgrid.com) is free.

-From version `0.8.0.0`, you're able to define whether email notifications are sent on a per-error basis:
+From version [`0.8.0.0`](https://github.com/richpeck/exception_handler/releases/tag/v0.8.0.0), you're able to define whether email notifications are sent on a per-error basis:

     # config/application.rb
     config.exception_handlder = {

+      # This has to be present for any "notification" declarations to work
+      # Defaults to 'false'
+      email: "test@test.com",

+      # Each status code in the new "exceptions" block allows us to define whether email notifications are sent
       exceptions: {
         :all => { notification: true },
         :50x => { notification: false },
         500 =>  { notification: false }
       }

     }

 ---